“…this brilliant young musician [is] someone to watch, someone who can take us to new vistas and teach us to listen with very different ears.”

 “There’s absolutely nothing that anybody should ever ask you about [your song “Mirror Child”] other than say it is wonderful.
 Extraordinary.
 Beautiful.”

-Kirsten is currently working on a debut full-length CD of original music featuring solo and ensemble compositions.
-For information about upcoming performance and other news, please subscribe to Kirsten’s mailing list.
+Kirsten is currently working on a debut full-length album of original music featuring solo and ensemble compositions.
+For information about upcoming performances and other news, please subscribe to Kirsten’s mailing list.